Taylor Domination, Tur\'an lemma, and Poincar\'e-Perron Sequences

 \title*{Taylor Domination, Turán lemma, and Poincaré-Perron Sequences}

-{Dmitry Batenkov \at Department of Mathematics, Weizmann Institute of Science, Rehovot 76100, Israel.
-This author is supported by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities. \and Yosef Yomdin \at Department of Mathematics, Weizmann Institute of Science, Rehovot 76100, Israel.
-This author is supported by { ISF, Grant No. 639/09 and by the Minerva foundation.} }
+{Dmitry Batenkov \at Department of Computer Science, Technion - Israel Institute of Technology, Haifa 32000, Israel. \and Yosef Yomdin \at Department of Mathematics, Weizmann Institute of Science, Rehovot 76100, Israel.
+This author is supported by { ISF, Grants No. 639/09 and 779/13, and by the Minerva foundation.} }